Washington state leading the way in suicide prevention

 - UW Forefront has great resources.

-- The training URL is www.apsafe.uw.edu (Note: The first three hours of the training would be useful and interesting for anyone.
-The second three hours of the training is more clinically focused.)
+- The training URL is www.apsafe.uw.edu (Note: The first three hours of the training would be useful and interesting for anyone.)